Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Spread about 2 tablespoons of peanut sauce down the center.
 Leave space on the sides.

-Pile on the veggie mix – like a good handful, maybe 1/2 cup.
+Pile on the veggie mix—like a tasty handful, maybe 1/2 cup.
 Then add a quarter of your chicken.
 Drizzle more sauce.
 Sprinkle those chopped peanuts on top.

 To roll: Fold the sides in first.
 Then fold the bottom up and keep rolling.
 If it feels loose, stick a toothpick through it.